 “While hepatitis B–related liver cancer in the U.S. is on the decline, obesity-related liver cancer is on the rise.
 There is no doubt about this,” Abou-Alfa said.

 And as Abou-Alfa noted, it’s not just liver cancer.

-The Centers for Disease Control and Prevention (CDC) announced this month that being overweight or obese in fact increases a person’s risk for at least 13 different types of cancer.
+The Centers for Disease Control and Prevention (CDC) announced this month that being overweight or obese in fact increases a person’s risk for at least

 The cancers include those of the liver, brain, esophagus, thyroid, gallbladder, stomach, pancreas, kidney, uterus, and colon.

 They make up 40 percent of all diagnosed cancers in the United States, according to the report.